sqlwatch/docs/installation/getting-started.md

 - Extended Event Sessions (`SQLWATCH-%`)
 - Agent Jobs (`SQLWATCH-%`)

+During installation, once the Agent Jobs have been deployed, the following job will be automatically invoked: `SQLWATCH-INTERNAL-CONFIG`.
+The job is normally scheduled to run every hour but the performance data collection will not start until this job runs.
+If the job fails to run during the deployment, you may want to run it manually after the deployment.

 ## Install with dbatools

 [dbatools](https://dbatools.io/) support multi-server installation with a single command: